UML-Embedded/uml-embedded.github.io/_posts/2021-07-22-contribution_guide.md

 # Body of your post goes here :)
 ```
 Category is the respective category of your post.
-The same categories as listed above, but the initial letter must be capitalized.
+The same categories as listed above.

 The first set of dashes closes of the header that jekyll uses, and the second set is a simple markdown horizontal rule.
 I like the look of it so keep it around please.